GluuFederation/flex/docs/casa/administration/admin-console.md

 ### Testing

-A recommended practice is to enable one script in the Gluu Server (like U2F), then enable the associated method in Casa.
+A recommended practice is to enable one script in the Gluu Flex Server (like U2F), then enable the associated method in Casa.
 Test and confirm that enrollment and authentication is working as expected, then continue adding other desired 2FA methods.
 In an incognito browser, employ a user other than `admin` to test enrollments each time a new method is added.
 This will prevent the `admin` user from being accidentally locked out.